Queen Anne Teacup and Saucer Value Guide

 - Check the underside for the 'Queen Anne' trade name and 'Bone China England' backstamp used by Shore & Coggins.

-- Look for the characteristic hand-applied gold gilding along the scalloped rims and handle.
+- Look for the characteristic gold trim on the scalloped edges of both the cup and the saucer.

 History of Queen Anne Teacup and Saucer